gyulanemeth/bluefox.email/email-sending-concepts/dmarc.md

 }
 </style>

-When implementing email authentication, DMARC represents the final and arguably most crucial layer.
-While [SPF](/email-sending-concepts/spf.md) and [DKIM](/email-sending-concepts/dkim.md) are valuable on their own, without DMARC, you're missing critical policy enforcement and visibility.
-From years of working with email programs, I've seen that domains without DMARC remain vulnerable even when other authentication methods are in place.
-Many email marketers delay DMARC implementation, thinking it's overly complex, but this often leads to deliverability challenges that could have been avoided.
+Email fraud poses a significant threat.
+Daily, cybercriminals attempt to impersonate legitimate companies by sending fraudulent emails to customers and employees.
+These communications often appear genuine but are intended to extract sensitive information or deploy malware.

+This is where DMARC plays a crucial role.

+DMARC functions as the policy enforcer for email authentication.
+While [SPF](/email-sending-concepts/spf.md) and [DKIM](/email-sending-concepts/dkim.md) assist in verifying the origin and signature of an email, DMARC instructs receiving servers on how to manage messages that fail these authentication checks.
+Furthermore, it provides visibility into all entities sending emails from your domain, including both legitimate and malicious sources.

+Implementing DMARC is essential for individuals and organizations dedicated to protecting their brand and improving email deliverability.
+Many avoid this implementation due to perceived complexity, which can lead to unnecessary email security and deliverability challenges.

 ## <a id="what-is-dmarc"></a>What is DMARC?

-DMARC, which stands for Domain-based Message Authentication, Reporting, and Conformance, is a policy based on DNS that allows domain owners to dictate how email receivers should handle messages that do not pass SPF or DKIM checks.
-Additionally, it provides domain owners with reports on these failures, enabling them to track who is sending emails on their behalf, whether legitimately or otherwise.
+DMARC, or Domain-based Message Authentication, Reporting & Conformance, is a protocol designed to enhance email security by working in conjunction with SPF (Sender Policy Framework) and DKIM (DomainKeys Identified Mail).
+It empowers domain owners to dictate how email receivers should handle unauthenticated messages that appear to originate from their domain.

-To implement DMARC, you must publish a DMARC record in your domain's DNS as a TXT record at:
-`_dmarc.yourdomain.com`

-You can configure the policy as follows:

-- **none**: No action will be taken; this option is for monitoring purposes only.
-- **quarantine**: The message will be flagged as suspicious.
-- **reject**: The message will be completely rejected.
+The primary functions of DMARC include:

+1. Authenticating incoming emails through SPF and DKIM.
+2. Providing instructions to receiving servers on actions to take when an email fails authentication.
+3. Generating reports for the domain owner regarding attempts to send emails using their domain.

+These rules are established within a specific DNS record known as a DMARC record, which is formatted as follows:

+`v=DMARC1; p=none; rua=mailto:reports@yourdomain.com`

 ## <a id="how-does-dmarc-work"></a>How Does DMARC Work?

-DMARC operates by verifying the alignment between the visible "From" domain and the domains authenticated through SPF and/or DKIM.
+It operates by verifying the alignment between the visible "From" domain and the domains authenticated through SPF and/or DKIM.
 Here's a breakdown of the process that occurs each time an email is received:

 1. **Lookup**: The recipient checks for a DMARC record in the sender's DNS (`_dmarc.example.com`).